-- Be vaccinated Protect yourself against flu, pneumonia, and other infections. - Be thorough Properly clean and treat scrapes and wounds, and practice good hygiene. - Be vigilant If you have an infection, look for signs like fever, chills, rapid breathing and heart rate, rash, confusion, and disorientation.
+- Be vaccinated Protect yourself against flu, pneumonia, COVID 19, and other infections. - Be thorough Properly clean and treat scrapes and wounds, and practice good oral, hand, & body hygiene. - Be vigilant If you have an infection, look for signs like fever, chills, rapid breathing and heart rate, rash, confusion, and disorientation.
+Learn more at survivesepsis.com. #SurviveSepsis #SaferHoosiers

 Message: Like sepsis, anyone can get COVID-19.
 The risk for severe illness from both increases with age.
-Those with a weakened immune systems or chronic illnesses such as diabetes, cancer, kidney or liver disease, or other chronic conditions should take steps to protect themselves by practicing good hand hygiene, avoiding close contact with people, and covering your nose and mouth with a cloth face cover when around others.
+Those with a weakened immune systems or chronic illnesses such as diabetes, cancer, kidney or liver disease, or other chronic conditions should take extra steps to protect themselves by practicing good hand hygiene, avoiding close contact with people, and covering your nose and mouth with a cloth face cover when around others.
+Learn more at survivesepsis.com. #SurviveSepsis #SaferHoosiers

 Message: COVID-19 is a viral infection transmitted by respiratory droplets.
-Sepsis occurs as a reaction to an existing viral, bacterial, or fungal infection.
-Prevent infections by using good hand and oral hygiene, taking good care of chronic conditions, and acting fast if you experience signs or symptoms of infection.
-Also, practice social distancing and wear face masks to prevent transmission of COVID-19.
+Sepsis occurs as a reaction to an existing infection.
+Prevent infections by getting vaccinated, using good hand and oral hygiene, taking care of chronic conditions, and acting fast if you experience signs or symptoms of infection.
+Also, practice social distancing and wear face masks to prevent COVID-19 when appropriate.
+Learn more at survivesepsis.com. #SurviveSepsis #SaferHoosiers

 Message: In the U.S., more than 75,000 children develop severe sepsis each year and almost 7,000 of these children die - this is more than those who die of pediatric cancers according to Sepsis Alliance.
+Frequent causes of infection in children are: pneumonia, urinary tract, and cuts & scrapes.
+Learn more at survivesepsis.com. #SurviveSepsis #SaferHoosiers diagnosis, and aggressive treatment.

 Message: According to the Centers for Disease Control and Prevention, infection or sepsis caused 12.7% of pregnancy-related deaths in the U.S. between 2011 and 2013.
-Pregnancy-associated sepsis requires early detection, accurate diagnosis, and aggressive treatment.
+Pregnancy-associated sepsis requires early detection, accurate